Fill your College Details

 Example Code with Sequential Arrival Time

 In a sequential arrival time, each process comes to the CPU one after the other, increasing the process arrival time within a unit interval(i.e., 1 or any other constant).
-Hence, in this case, all processes were sequentially arriving at the CPU and are scheduled using the Round Robin algorithm.
+Hence, in this case, all processes were sequentially arriving at the CPU and were scheduled using the Round Robin algorithm.

 C Code